juniordiscart/ImpossibleOdds-Toolkit/Docs/CoreUtilities.md

 ## Script Execution Order

-In an ideal Unity project environment, your scripts can work idependently from each other, meaning that, no matter in which order they get initialized and updated, the result stays the same.
+In an ideal Unity project environment, your scripts can work independently from each other, meaning that, no matter in which order they get initialized and updated, the result stays the same.
 This is however not always the case, and you may want to define a certain order for some scripts to state that one should execute before or after another script, because its result depends on their result.

 Unity already provides this through its _script execution order_ feature found in your project settings panel.
 However, this view does not tell you _why_ a certain script is assigned a certain execution order value, or relative to which script that value is important.
 Furthermore, as a project grows larger and more and more scripts are added which may have to interact with these specific scripts for which the order is important, it becomes increasingly difficult to maintain the order of execution dependencies.